Xilinx/Vitis-AI/demo/Whole-App-Acceleration/classification/README.md

 # Accelerating Pre-processing for classification networks

-* This application can be run only on Alveo-U200 platform.
+:pushpin: **Note:** This application can be run only on Alveo-U200 platform.

 ## Table of Contents